yeehaa123/elab/CHAT/lab.md

 Through experience, this research will reveal best practices of setting up embedded research projects, and ensures that embedded humanities research is neither too academically oriented nor too product oriented.

-### How does the research relate to the ‘opportunities for the humanities’ identified in the White Paper, Section 1?
+### How the research relates to the ‘opportunities for the humanities’ identified in the White Paper, Section 1?

 The proposed living lab focuses on facilitating breakthrough scholarship in the (digital) humanities, by offering a collaborative platform that